Vishnu Purana: Critical edition

 A Critical Edition of the Sanskrit text of the Visnu-purana was published in two large volumes, 1997 and 1999.
 A critical edition is prepared by comparing a number of different manuscripts, recording their variant readings in notes, and choosing the best readings to constitute the text of the critical edition.
 This is a real, large-scale critical edition, in which 43 Sanskrit manuscripts were gathered and collated, and 27 were chosen from which to prepare the Sanskrit edition.
 It is:

 The Critical Edition of the Visnupuranam, edited by M. M. Pathak, 2 vols., Vadodara: Oriental Institute, 1997, 1999.

 All scholars citing translations of Sanskrit texts are expected to refer to the Sanskrit original, because translations are inexact.
-From 1999 onward, anyone citing the Visnu-purana will be expected to refer to this Sanskrit critical edition.
+From 1999 onward, anyone citing the Vishnu Purana will be expected to refer to this Sanskrit critical edition.

-A translation of the critical edition was published in 2021 under the title, The Visnu Purana: Ancient Annals of the God with Lotus Eyes.
+A translation of the critical edition was published in 2021 under the title The Vishnu Purana: Ancient Annals of the God with Lotus Eyes and is available under a Creative Commons license.

 Influences

 Vishnu Purana is one of the 18 major Puranas, and these text share many legends, likely influenced each other.
 The fifth chapter of the Vishnu Purana was likely influenced by the Mahabharata.
 Similarly, the verses on rites of passage and ashramas (stages) of life are likely drawn from the Dharmasutra literature.
 Rajendra Hazra, in 1940, assumed that Vishnu Purana is ancient and proposed that texts such as Apasthamba Dharmasutra borrowed text from it.
 Modern scholars such as Allan Dahlaquist disagree, however, and state that the borrowing may have been in the other direction, from Dharmasutras into the Purana.

 Other chapters, particularly those in book 5 and 6 of the Vishnu Purana have Advaita Vedanta and Yoga influences.
-The theistic Vedanta scholar Ramanuja, according to Sucharita Adluri, incorporated ideas from the Vishnu Purana to identify the Brahman concept in the Upanishads with Vishnu, thus providing a Vedic foundation to the Srivaishnava tradition.
+The theistic Vedanta scholar Ramanuja, according to Sucharita Adluri, incorporated ideas from the Vishnu Purana to identify the Brahman concept in the Upanishads with Vishnu, thus providing a Vedic foundation to the Sri Vaishnava tradition.